A statistical physics framework for optimal learning: Numerical simulations

 \section{Numerical simulations}

-In this appendix, we validate our theoretical predictions against numerical simulations for the three scenarios studied: curriculum learning (Fig.~\ref{fig:CL_sims}), dropout regularization (Fig.~\ref{fig:dropout_sims}), and denoising autoencoders (Fig.~\ref{fig:DAE_sims}).
+In this section, we validate our theoretical predictions against numerical simulations for the three scenarios studied: curriculum learning (Fig.~\ref{fig:CL_sims}), dropout regularization (Fig.~\ref{fig:dropout_sims}), and denoising autoencoders (Fig.~\ref{fig:DAE_sims}).
 For each case, the theoretical curves are obtained by numerically integrating the respective ODEs, obtained in the high-dimensional limit $N\to\infty$.
 The simulations are instead obtained for a single SGD trajectory at large but finite $N$.
 We observe good agreement between theory and simulations.
+The code for reproducing the numerical simulations is available at \cite{github_repo}.